 (e) If a committee member is unable to serve because of extenuating circumstances, he/she should notify the committee chair, who should solicit a replacement for the position from the UNMC chair.

-The appointing authority shall appoint and reappoint all members in writing, upon the recommendation of the UNMC in accordance with the prescribed committee composition and reporting structure of these bylaws.
+The appointing authority shall appoint and reappoint all members in writing, upon the recommendation of the UNMC in accordance with the prescribed committee composition and reporting structure of university bylaws.

 The majority of voting members present at a meeting, whether in person or via electronic means constitutes a quorum, unless otherwise specified in the bylaws or policies of the university.